 Turning Blindness into Sight in Papua New Guinea.

-Join us on Wednesday 20 October for Miracles Day.
+Thank you for joining us on for Miracles Day.

-Together with Radio Rhema and Life FM, you can be part of Miracles Day and help turn blindness into sight for people living in Papua New Guinea.
+Together with Radio Rhema and Life FM, you were part of Miracles Day and helped turn blindness into sight for people living in Papua New Guinea.